Hotel Mumbai: Critical response

 Jordan Mintzer of The Hollywood Reporter wrote: "Maras does an excellent job on such an ambitious first feature, covering every corner of the hotel and making each gunshot or explosion feel like the real thing.
 The level of verisimilitude is so high that when Maras cuts in actual documentary footage, it's hard to tell it apart from the fiction.
 As close to reality as a movie can be."
 Anne Cohen of Refinery29 wrote: "Anthony Maras' harrowing feature debut depicting the 2008 Mumbai attacks transcends those tired tropes to deliver one of most breathlessly stressful, emotional and insightful depictions of terrorism and its victims I've ever seen."

 Jeff Sneider of Collider wrote: "Australian filmmaker Anthony Maras announces himself as a major director to watch with his feature debut Hotel Mumbai.
 It's a true ensemble piece, with a standout performance from Bollywood legend Anupam Kher, who registers strongest as the hotel's Chef and de facto leader of the hostages."

-Andy Howell of Film Threat wrote: "The drama is white-knuckle intense and unrelenting.
-I'm astounded that this is director Anthony Maras' first feature length film.
-He's a master of building tension through a combination of building up characters that we care about and putting them in horrific jeopardy.
-No amount of words that can convey the sense of the film, because it is such a gutpunch of emotion.
-Experiencing it was so intense that I just couldn't get into the next movie I was scheduled to see.
-I had to process Hotel Mumbai.
-After the screening, much of the cast felt the same, as they had just seen it for the first time.
-Dev Patel struggled to answer a very basic question and apologized because he was at a loss for words after that incredibly emotional experience."

-Peter Debruge of Variety magazine wrote: "As debut features go, it's a formidable achievement, delivering on the promise shown by Maras' harrowing 2011 short 'The Palace,' which earned him two Australian Academy of Cinema and Television Arts Awards.
-'Hotel Mumbai' doesn't subscribe to traditional notions of heroism, providing no one even remotely action star-like to stand up to the gunmen.
-The puny local police squad appear clumsy and completely out of their depth, posing little threat to the terrorists.
-It took Indian Special Forces many hours to arrive on the scene, during which time, hotel guests and staff were repeatedly forced to decide between the most immediate impulse for survival (several employees take the opportunity to protect themselves and go home) and the far more selfless choice of risking their lives in hopes of saving others.
-Whatever else it may offer to audiences — vicarious thrills, emotional catharsis — 'Hotel Mumbai' serves as a testament to those remarkable individuals."
+David Ehrlich of IndieWire wrote: "Dev Patel and Armie Hammer star in a lucid, humane, and almost unwatchable harrowing drama about the 2008 Mumbai terror attacks."